ragabhumi/MRDP/README.md

 ========

 MRDP is a program to create routine geomagnetic monthly report at geomagnetic observatory.
-It reads IAGA-2002 and IMFV1.22 geomagnetic data format and write the report in Microsoft Excel format.
+It reads IAGA-2002 geomagnetic data format and write the report in Microsoft Excel format.